Back

 Reusing assets, fewer scenes and fewer elements on the screen at one time all save time, and it may get the job done, but it won’t be as exciting, it’s less relevant, and it’ll be less stimulating, the viewer is more likely to switch off.

-So there is a balance to be struck.
+So, there is a balance to be struck.
 Most animation studios will be able to show or demonstrate a few levels of animation quality so that you can see the difference for yourself and make an educated decision.
-For a quick video that has a short lifespan, then you may need a simpler idea.
+You may need a simpler idea for a quick video with a short lifespan.
 But if you want to impress, then you may need a higher quality.
+We often provide videos of a few quality levels, for example a high level animation for the brand video to really impress site visitors, then for internal pages, it can be a mid level video, and for training purposes, it may be more basic in look.

 Custom Animation vs Templates

-The cheaper sites providing animation generally offer template style make your own video.
+The cheaper sites providing animation generally offer template styles for making your own videos.
 So you pick from some (often poorly) pre-designed and pre-animated elements that you can pop together into a story.

-It’s very cheap, but of course, it’s massively limited… and who knows how many other people are using the same elements in their video?
+It’s very cheap, but of course, it’s massively limited… and who knows how many other people are using the same elements in their videos?

-It’s also unlikely to fit with your brand or company tone of voice very closely.
+It’s also unlikely to closely fit your brand or company tone of voice – do the matches match?

-And of course, some lower-end studios will be using templates in their work without telling you.
+And of course, some lower-end studios will use templates in their work without telling you, you may not even realise it’s not unique to you.
 You can see a lot of the cost comes down to custom assets, length of video and time taken.

 So, in general, a higher-cost animation is simply a higher quality product.
-Hopefully, this helps for next time you need an animated video for your business, and you can see what you’re paying for clearly and make a informed decision.
+Hopefully, this helps the next time you need an animated video for your business, and you can see what you’re paying for clearly and make an informed decision.

 To see a range of animated explainer video styles head to our portfolio, or to read more about what we do and what goes into our work, see the animated video production page and if you have an idea you want to chat about, contact us!